Expensify/App/docs/articles/expensify-classic/policy-and-domain-settings/Per-Diem.md

 **Cons:**

 - Sometimes, jurisdiction-set amounts can be deemed incorrect or too low.
 In these cases, it can be challenging to establish a fair and realistic per diem for different costs in different locations.
-Additionally, allowing more than a tax-free amount adds undue labor for admins teams to split out taxable and tax-free expense reimbursements.
+Additionally, allowing more than a tax-free amount adds undue labor for admin teams to split out taxable and tax-free expense reimbursements.
 - Set Per Diems might restrict employee choices that could have benefitted the company, i.e., a sales team member not picking up a full dinner tab or pushing split bill reclamation back onto employees after an individual picks up the tab and each user submits their own Per Diem claims.
 - It does not eliminate employee expense fraud, and reduced receipt requirements may make it easier.

-As a business, you can never be sure that your expenses bill matches what employees have had to spend.
+- As a business, you can never be sure that your expenses bill matches what employees have had to spend.
 Because you're reimbursing pre-determined amounts, there may be substantial hidden savings you're not taking advantage of.

 ## How to manage existing rates and avoid duplicates